kristinjinks/kristinjinks.com/src/content/publications/herbivory-tropical-seagrass-ecosystem-service-delivery.md

 url: 'https://www.frontiersin.org/articles/10.3389/fpls.2018.00127/full'
 ---

-This research investigates how herbivory influences the delivery of ecosystem services in tropical seagrass ecosystems.
-The study provides insights into the complex relationships between grazing activities and the various services these critical marine habitats provide to coastal communities.
+In this research, we investigate how herbivory patterns influence the delivery of critical ecosystem services in tropical seagrass ecosystems, including carbon sequestration, coastal protection, and fisheries support.
+We demonstrate that moderate grazing pressure enhances ecosystem service delivery by maintaining seagrass productivity and diversity, while excessive herbivory can compromise service provision.
+Our findings reveal complex trade-offs between different services under varying grazing regimes, providing evidence-based guidance for managing herbivore populations to optimize the multiple benefits that seagrass ecosystems provide to coastal communities and global climate regulation.

 **Citation count: 121**